 Charlotte Hornsby is a New York-based cinematographer and director.
 Charlotte graduated NYU's Tisch School of the Arts in 2011 with a BA in Film & Television.
-After leaving NYU, Charlotte worked with the artist Solange Knowles in New Orleans.
-She produced two look books for Solange's PUMA collection, photographed her for New York Magazine, filmed and edited the doc "Beginning Stages" about Solange's songwriting process for A Seat at the Table and filmed her Red Bull Music Academy performance "An Ode To" at the Guggenheim.
-Charlotte has been recognized for the video she shot and directed of Beyonce for the 2015 September issue of Vogue and the commercial she shot and directed for the Adidas "Here to Create" campaign, which aired globally during the 2016 Oscars.
+After leaving NYU, Charlotte worked with the artist Solange Knowles in New Orleans where she produced two look books for Solange's PUMA collection, photographed her for New York Magazine, filmed and edited the doc "Beginning Stages" about Solange's songwriting process for A Seat at the Table and filmed her Red Bull Music Academy performance "An Ode To" at the Guggenheim.
+She went on to shoot and direct Beyonce's video for the 2015 September issue of Vogue and an Adidas commercial for the "Here to Create" campaign which aired during the 2016 Oscars.
 Her work has been featured in The New Yorker, New York Magazine, Nylon, Fader, Pitchfork, MTV and Rolling Stone.
-Charlotte's narrative work has garnered attention at festivals such as SXSW and the Sundance Film Festival where the short "Lucia Before and After" she shot for director Anu Valia and the short "Hair Wolf" she shot for director Mariama Diallo won The Short Film Jury Award for U.S. Fiction in 2017 and 2016 respectively.
+Charlotte's narrative work has garnered attention at festivals such as SXSW and the Sundance Film Festival where the short "Lucia Before and After" she shot for director Anu Valia and the short "Hair Wolf" she shot for director Mariama Diallo won The Short Film Jury Award for U.S. Fiction in 2018 and 2017 respectively.
 She filmed additional photography for DP Ashley Connor on Josephine Decker's Madeline's Madeline which was nominated for a 2019 Independent Spirit Award for Cinematography.